 Financial Bias Disclosure

-The Real Story Behind Tier ERP
+The Real Story on ERP

 By reading this book you will:

-- Understand why two-tiered and single instance ERP is not the best strategy.
+- Understand why single-instance ERP is not typically feasible.

 - Calculate the total cost of ownership and return on investment for your ERP implementation.

 - Chapter 3: Logical Fallacies and the Logics Used to Sell ERP

 - Chapter 4: The Best Practice Logic for ERP